 When you call 911 and the paramedics show up to save your dying father, the paramedics get the glory.
 What about the 911 dispatcher?
 If it wasn't for that 25-year-old, single-mom dispatcher who received your call, the paramedics wouldn't even have left their station.
 Because of her, the paramedics knew where to go and what the situation was.
 But she gets no glory.
 She gets to go home and wonder if she'll qualify for food stamps again next month.

 In the Bible, there were "heroes" called the prophets who were sent to the nation of Israel to call them to straighten up their acts.
 Some of these prophets were killed because of their message -- but, we don't know the names of those who were killed!
-We know about Moses, Elijah, Jonah, Isaiah, Jeremiah, but who were these unknown prophets who actually lost their lives?
 There isn't a single book in the Bible dedicated to those prophets who lost their lives trying to save Israel from judgment.
 But the writer of the Book of Hebrews mentions prophets that were even sawed in half and stoned to death!
 Who were they???
 What were their names?
 What tribe did they come from?
 What special "powers" did God worked through them?
 Who knows!
 But nevertheless, they were so important that the Hebrew writer even said, "They were too good for this world" (Hebrew 11:38).
-Or in other words, they did good work!
+They did good work!
 Nobody thanked them for it, and today, we barely (if ever) talk about those unknown prophets.
 Nevertheless, they did good work.

 So don't get up and leave a place because nobody seems to appreciate you.
 Rise ABOVE the need for recognition so that you could see your work as your CALLING.
 If a task is your calling, forget the recognition, because it really means nothing.
 Your sense of calling would keep you doing that task until you are called elsewhere.
 But if you NEED recognition, then your task isn't your calling.
 Find some other work to do and leave your work to somebody who is willing to live without awards.